Kinovarobotics/Kinova-kortex2_Gen3_G3L/linked_md/cpp_api_mechanism.md

 <a id="markdown-blocking-function" name="blocking-function"></a>
 ## Blocking method
-The first mechanism offered by the Kortex API is to use a **blocking** method (blocking call).
+The first mechanism offered by the KINOVA KORTEX™ API is to use a **blocking** method (blocking call).
 If a procedural approach suffices, this is the easiest option.
 The method is called and execution is blocked until the result is returned by the server side.

 ```cpp